Freeway crashes when opening

 4. When Freeway opens it reads through the preference files that it automatically created in your ~(Username)/Library/Preferences folder.
 These just let Freeway know what palettes you had open, what window layout you had and so on.
 If these become corrupt for any reason the Freeway may crash on startup.

 5. If you are having problems opening a specific file then it may have become corrupt.
 This can sometimes happen when moving files from one machine to another or if a hard disk is on the way out.
-Try opening the .bak file that Freeway stores automatically (alongside your Freeway document file) or another copy of your file if you have one.
+Try opening the .fwbackup file (called the .bak file in FW3.5) that Freeway stores automatically (alongside your Freeway document file) or another copy of your file if you have one.

 If you are still having problems with any of the above then please contact support with details of your problem.